 As mentioned earlier, Hong Kong is a unique combination of the East and West.
 It has kept most of its traditional Chinese roots while also adopting Western culture moving forward.
 This especially shows in their local cuisine, often combining different flavors for “fusion” meals.
 Aside from meals, the local people enjoy tea time in the afternoon, adopted from common British customs.

 The population is a melting pot that consists mainly of Cantonese, Shanghainese, Indian, British, and other nationalities.
 Cantonese Chinese and English are most commonly spoken there.
 They celebrate traditional Chinese holidays such as the Mid-Autumn Festival and Chinese New Year.

 Cantonese opera is a form of entertainment that is well-loved in Hong Kong.
 This type of opera is art that blends music and drama performances with Chinese legends, myths, and classic stories.
 Also featured are acrobatics and martial arts!
 Operas tend to teach stories and virtues such as loyalty and patriotism.

 Access Through Communications

-Global Call Forwarding is a provider of Hong Kong virtual phone numbers and Hong Kong toll free numbers with SMS and Email capabilities.
+Global Call Forwarding is a provider of Hong Kong virtual phone numbers and Hong Kong toll free numbers.
 Many other features include ringback and call recording to assist you and your business in establishing a solid means of communication.
 We are committed to helping businesses access Hong Kong through telephony and communication.
 Businesses communicating with consumers as well as locals are vital for any business.